1. Home

-OEMs across many industries can attest to the benefits of injection molding.
-It’s ideal for consistent, affordable production of a wide range of high-quality complex plastic parts that can withstand about any environment.
+OEMs across many industries enjoy the benefits of injection molding.
+It’s ideal for consistent, affordable production of a wide range of high-quality, complex plastic parts suitable for nearly any application and environment.

 That’s reason enough to rank plastic injection molding high on the list of go-to solutions, but there’s more.
-To better understand how and why manufacturers use the process, let’s take a look at the individual merits of the top 14 benefits of plastic injection molding (listed in no particular order):
+To better understand how and why manufacturers use the process, let’s take a look at the top 14 benefits of injection molding (listed in no particular order):

 2. Efficiency